 I’m really excited this week to share a new type of crochet blog post that I’ll be posting each month.
 I’ll be highlighting certain crochet stitches every month that I think are worth learning.

-One of my favorite things about crocheting is learning basic crochet stitches and figuring out how I can implement them in my patterns.
+One of my favorite things about crocheting is learning basic crochet techniques and stitches and figuring out how I can implement them in my patterns.
 I’m always on the search for new but easy stitches, just like the Elizabeth stitch.

 Over the last few weeks, I’ve shared some crochet projects with you that incorporate the Elizabeth stitch along with some detailed stitch pictures.
 The first project I shared was the Easy Elizabeth Stitch Fingerless Gloves.
 Following that we did the Elizabeth Stitch Crochet Hat Pattern and finally the Elizabeth Stitch Boot Cuffs.